Copter Release Procedures¶

 Check the versions are available in Mission Planner¶

-Wait a few hours for the binaries to be built and then open the Mission Planner’s Initial Setup > Install Firmware page and click the “Beta firmwares” link and ensure that the version displayed below each multicopter icon has updated.
+Wait 4hrs to 11hrs for the binaries to be built (check the Build list and/or autotest-output.txt file for status) and then open the Mission Planner’s Initial Setup > Install Firmware page and click the “Beta firmwares” link and ensure that the version displayed below each multicopter icon has updated.